 Health Care Lecture Series

-Sixth Annual Health Care Symposium
+Seventh Annual Health Care Symposium

 The Sixth Annual Misericordia University Health Care Symposium was held on November 6, 2015 on campus.
 David Feinberg, MD, MBA, president and CEO of Geisinger Health System, delivered the keynote address in front of 250 regional health care leaders and practitioners.
 Students from Misericordia University participated in a separate session.
 The topic, Patient Centered Care: Proven Experience, Expect The Best, was well received.